Mediterranean Cruise with Viking – Save $2,500 per couple*

 Large private bathroom with spacious glass-enclosed shower, heated floor, anti-fog mirror & hair dryer

-Plus robes & slippers
+Plush robes & slippers

 Premium Freyja toiletries